2Simran/mysite/README.md

 # mysite
-# Created Using HTML and CSS.
+ Created by using HTML and CSS.
 # https://2simran.github.io/mysite/